dluxemburg/reveal-run-in-terminal/readme.md

 });
 ```

-Nothing will happen until `TerminalSlides#init` is called.
+Nothing will happen until `RunInTerminal#init` is called.
 You should also include the highlight plugin if you want code to be syntax highlighted.

-`TerminalSlides#init` options:
+`RunInTerminal#init` options:

 - **`defaultBin`**: Default value for the `data-run-in-terminal-bin` attribute of individual slides (the executable used to run each code example).